 About The Automatic Transmission

 An automatic transmission is a type of transmission or gearbox that can automatically change the gears while the vehicle is in motion.
 Manufacturers also term it as just the Auto or AT, the self-shifting transmission.
-It is also known as the 'n-speed' automatic where n is the number of forward-gear ratios.
+It is also known as the 'n-speed' automatic, where n is the number of forward-gear ratios.
 It is a type of motor vehicle transmission that frees the drivers from shifting the gears manually or by themselves.
 In vehicles with automatic transmission, there is no clutch pedal.
 The driver can control the car only thru’ the accelerator and brake.

 How an Automatic Transmission works?

 The most popular type of automatic transmission in automobiles is the hydraulic type.
 However, the heavy-duty commercial and industrial vehicles use similar but larger devices for the purpose.
 The automatic transmission uses a fluid coupling in place of a friction clutch.
 It carries out the gear changes by hydraulically locking and unlocking the planetary gears.

 So, an automatic transmission has a definite set of gear ranges.
 It often comes with a parking brake that locks the output shaft of the transmission.
 Thus, it keeps the vehicle from going either forward or backward when parked.
 Some vehicles have limited speed ranges or stable engine speeds, such as some forklifts and lawn-mowers.
 Such vehicles use only a torque converter to provide the variable speed of the engine to the wheels.